Staten Island Railway

 The railroad was incorporated in 1851 and was completed to Tottenville on June 2, 1860, as the Staten Island Rail Road.
 It was reorganized into the Staten Island Railway Company in 1873.
 During the late 19th and early 20th centuries, it was operated successively by the Baltimore and Ohio Railroad and then the Pennsylvania Railroad.
 Under these companies' control, the SIR formerly operated two other branches for passenger trains: the North Shore Branch from 1886 to 1953 and the South Beach Branch from 1888 to 1953.
-Operation of the Tottenville line was turned over to SIRTOA in 1971, and the line was purchased by the city of New York.
+SIRTOA was formed as subsidiary public benefit corporation in 1970 and took over operation of the Tottenville line in 1971 when it was purchased by the city of New York.
 The MTA rebranded the Staten Island Rapid Transit as the MTA Staten Island Railway in 1994.

 The line has a route bullet similar to subway routes: the letters SIR in a blue circle.
 The line is one of the few 24/7 mass-transit rail systems in the United States.
 (Note: The others are the PATCO Speedline, the Red and Blue Lines of the Chicago "L", and the PATH system.)
 Although the railway was originally considered a standard rail line, the existing line is severed from the national rail system, and only a small portion of the former North Shore Branch still sees freight use.
 The passenger operations are regulated as a rapid transit system and exempt from some regulations.
-The line uses R211S subway cars.
+The line uses R211S subway cars, but uses R44s as a contingency fleet.

+The railroad's main base of operations are at the Clifton Shops, located adjacent to the Clifton station that was once the original terminal of the railway.